Evolutionarily Stable Preferences Against Multiple Mutations in Multi-player Games: The Single-population Case

 \section{The Single-population Case}

-In this section, let individuals in each match be drawn randomly from a single infinite population.
-Suppose that players cannot identify their positions in the resulting game they play, and that the fitness values assigned to the adopted equilibrium depend only on the strategies being played, not on who play them.
-The material payoff function and players' preferences are presented below.
+In this section, the $n$ individuals for each match are drawn independently from a single population, and cannot identify their positions in the game they play based on their preferences.
+Naturally, let all players have the same action set, and suppose that the actual fitness to a player depends only on the strategies being played and not on who is playing which.
+In other words, the underlying game is \emph{symmetric}, which we now proceed to define formally.